Fiserv/universal-commerce/recipes/HostedPages.md

 **3. Success Response with SDK Error**

-This is the success response with sdk errors payload.
+<p>This is the success response with sdk errors payload.
 Sometimes card will be enrolled successfully but SDK will fail to post the response into redirect URL due to some reason.
-In this case SDK will send back with success response with SDK errors.
+In this case SDK will send back with success response with SDK errors.</p>

 ```json
 {